khmarbaise/octopress/source/_posts/2020/08/2020-08-30-itf-part-iv.md

 }
 ```
 Now let us assume the given plugin is the one which should be tested via the given
 integration test.
-That you need to define the correct groupId, artifactId, version and the
+Then you need to define the correct groupId, artifactId, version and the
-correct goal?
-But the problem is that with each release of your plugin the version changes etc.
+correct goal.
+Unfortunately with each release of your plugin the version changes etc.
 ```java
 @MavenJupiterExtension
 class BaseIT {